cmiller-veced/osdupy/README.md

-# osdupy readme
+# readme

-There is low-hanging fruit and we are going to pluck it.
+A tool for quickly creating high quality API clients.
+Initial target APIs are those defined in Swagger/OpenAPI.

 First step is to read swagger / OpenAPI files.
 These files are in json/yaml.